 Do Not Eat These Foods on New Year's Day

 - Lobsters are known to move backward.
-If you eat them, they will cause you to have setbacks throughout 2018.
+If you eat them, they will cause you to have setbacks throughout the new year.

 - Chickens scratch backward.
 Eating chicken on New Year's Day is said to cause you to have regrets because of your past.